-You can activate your U.S. Bank credit card online or over the phone at (800) 285-8585.
+You can activate your U.S. Bank credit card either online or over the phone at (800) 285-8585.
 Activating your new U.S. Bank credit card should take no more than five minutes, regardless of which option you choose.
 You’ll need to give some personal information, namely your Social Security number and your new card number, to complete the process and begin using your new card.

 To activate a U.S. Bank card by phone, call the US Bank credit card customer service number: (800) 285-8585.
 There are also phone numbers for each specific U.S. Bank credit card to expedite the process.
 You can find yours on the sticker of your new credit card.